forestdatapartnership/whisp/README.md

 #### Conversions via the GEE Python API: ‘On the Fly’ Processing

-To help, Whisp notebooks support conversion on the fly from geosjon (the proposed new EU standard: https://www.lecommercedubois.org/files/upload/RDUE/EUDR_-_Gelocation_file_description_1-0.pdf).
+To help, Whisp notebooks support conversion on the fly from geosjon.
 This is possible in the whisp_feature_collection.ipynb notebook where you can choose between a pre-existing GEE asset or Goejson input.
 Further conversions including compatability with shapefiles are found in the the "data_conversion.ipynb" notebook.
 We are in the process of making Whisp more resilient to differences in geojson input formats.

 NB Some of these conversions are carried out adapting functions from the [geemap](https://geemap.org/) package.
 For those that are interested in other formats, such as KML, WKT etc, geemap provides additional options (although currently functionality varies due to recent updates in dependencies for this package).